giry-dev/mangrove-docs/docs/SDK/getting-started/deploy-kandel.md

 ### Manage existing Kandel instance

-At some later time you can also manage an existing Kandel instance, for instance to inspect the status of offers.
-For this the [farm](../technical-references/code/classes/KandelFarm.md) can be used to retrieve owned Kandel instances based on events from the seeder.
+Later on, you can also manage an existing Kandel instance.
+For example, you might want to inspect the status of your offers.
+For this, the [farm](../technical-references/code/classes/KandelFarm.md) can be used to retrieve Kandel instances you own based on events from the seeder.

 ```javascript reference
 https://github.com/mangrovedao/mangrove-ts/blob/ddd1250a619b98503524a5cae429f8fc30145f0c/packages/mangrove.js/examples/tutorials/deploy-kandel.js#L117-L131